zhenhuan-yang/zhenhuan-yang.github.io/_posts/2020-11-26-algorithm-stability.md

 ## The original idea

-Starting from [Hardt et al.](https://arxiv.org/abs/1509.01240), stability has become the main tool for analyzing the generalization error of SGD-type algorithms.
+Starting from [Hardt et al. 2015](https://arxiv.org/abs/1509.01240), stability has become the main tool for analyzing the generalization error of SGD-type algorithms.

 For $L$-Lipschitz continuous, convex and $\beta$-smooth loss function, two key observations